integr8ly/integreatly-operator/test-cases/tests/walkthroughs/g07-verify-changes-for-customising-solution-explorer-user-roles.md

 ## Steps

-1. Login to the Solution Explorer as a developer and then as an admin user
+1. Login to the Solution Explorer as a developer and in a different browser/ incognito window as an admin user
 2. Select the drop down menu in the right side of the masthead
    > The drop down should show the user information determining if the user is a developer or an admin user.